Generation Global

 • Open Learn, from the Open University has a really interesting video on how languages can further your career.
 There are also links further down the page to loads of free online languages courses that you can sign up for with them.
 Fancied learning some Italian, Chinese or Welsh and didn’t know where to start?
 Here is your chance!

-• My World of Work is a resource that you will probably already be familiar with.
-Here is their list of jobs which use languages – some may surprise you!
+• Prospects has a list of jobs which use languages on their website - some may surprise you!

 • If you want to see an even wider range of jobs that are currently being advertised and where languages are required, check out these searches from recruitment sites Reed and Total.

-• Indeed has a really useful guide here to how languages skills generally are valued in the workplace.
+• Indeed has a really useful guide here to how languages skills generally are valued in the workplace along with a post on What are the most useful languages for your career.

 • There is lots of inspiration, information and advice to help you on your languages journey on Blue Stamp Resources’ downloadable posters